xVoid879/seedfracking-colab/README.md

 All credits goes to the users who created the inital program (not me. all i did was make it into an inpyb file, host it, and make it a link).

+Users MUST follow the license on the Github Repo's in the ReadMe if they want to use do something with it.